ska-sa/spead2/doc/py-send.rst

    :type config: :py:class:`spead2.send.StreamConfig`
    :param int buffer_size: Socket buffer size.
 A warning is logged if this
      size cannot be set due to OS limits.
-   :param socket.socket socket: This socket is used rather
-     than a new one.
-The socket must not be connected.
-The caller must not use this socket any further, although it is not necessary to keep it alive.
-This is mainly useful for fine-tuning socket options.

-   .. deprecated:: 1.9
-      Use the overload that does not take `buffer_size`.

 TCP
 ^^^